Stewart McLaurin

 Stewart Douglas McLaurin (born February 19, 1959) is an American author, podcast host, and non-profit executive who has served as president of the White House Historical Association since 2014.
 A dedicated scholar and leader, he has held several senior positions within higher education and national non-profit organizations, including roles as chief of staff at the American Red Cross, Georgetown University, and executive director of the Ronald Reagan Centennial Celebration.

 Early life and education

 Stewart Douglas McLaurin was born on February 19, 1959, in Raleigh, North Carolina, to Stewart Parnell McLaurin and Gwendolyn McLaurin (née Stafford).
 He attended Shades Valley High School before enrolling at the University of Alabama, where he earned bachelor's degrees in American history and political science in 1981.
 During his time at the university, McLaurin became a member of the Iota Iota chapter of the Sigma Chi fraternity.

 Early career

-Early in his professional career, McLaurin was an executive assistant to the secretary at the United States Department of Energy (1990–1993) and then served as Manager of Public Affairs at the Memorial Sloan-Kettering Cancer Center (1993–1994).
+Early in his professional career, McLaurin was an executive assistant to Secretary of Energy James D. Watkins at the United States Department of Energy (1990–1993) and then served as Manager of Public Affairs at the Memorial Sloan-Kettering Cancer Center (1993–1994).